chippyash/Math-Matrix/README.md

 The current library covers basic matrix maths.
 It is a work in progress and has some limitations.
 Addition, subtraction and multiplication  are straight forward and should work for any size matrix.
 Division relies on inversion which currently relies on the ability to determine the determinant of a matrix.
-The currently supported determinant strategy is the Laplace Expansion.
+The library supports two strategies for finding a determinant - Laplace expansion and LU.
 This places a realistic limit on the size of matrices that can be operated on.
-See the examples/example-laplace-bounds.php script to understand why.
-The limit is a 9x9 matrix when using the Determinant derivative in auto mode.
+See the examples/example-laplace-bounds.php and examples/example-lu-determinant-bounds.php scripts to understand why.
+The limit is a 20x20 matrix when using the Determinant derivative in auto mode.
+The limit is arbitrary and based on what can computed on my laptop in about a second.
+Other brands of machinery may vary.

-This will change in the future as I incorporate more performant strategies for computing inverses and determinants
+This may change in the future as I refactor for performance or incorporate more performant strategies for computing inverses and determinants.
+If you are good at maths computation, this is an area where you can really help out

 If you want more, either suggest it, or better still, fork it and provide a pull request.